Located in: Vallée de la Marne: Vallée de la Marne Rive Droite

 Comment: It is not certain that the list is complete.

-- Raymond Boulard (NM) was a well regarded producer that 2010 was split into three following a change of generation: Hélène Bertaux-Boulard and Dominique Boulard & Filles, both in La Neuville-aux-Larris and mentioned above, and Francis Boulard & Fille in Cauroy-lès-Hermonville (in the Massif de Saint-Thierry are).
+- Raymond Boulard (NM) was a well regarded producer that in 2010 was split into three following a change of generation: Hélène Bertaux-Boulard and Dominique Boulard & Filles, both in La Neuville-aux-Larris and mentioned above, and Francis Boulard & Fille in Cauroy-lès-Hermonville (in the Massif de Saint-Thierry area).
 Raymond Boulard had 10.25 ha of vineyards in 8 villages, of which 4.45 ha in the Vallée de la Marne Rive Droite (75% Pinot Meunier, 20% Pinot Noir, and 5% Chardonnay), 1 ha in the Aisne department, further to the west in the Vallée de la Marne (75% PM and 25% PN), 1.65 ha in the grand cru village Mailly-Champagne in the Grande Montagne de Reims (85% PN and 15% Ch), and 3 ha in the Vallée de la Vesle and Massif de Saint-Thierry (60% Ch, 20% PN, and 20% PM).
 From 2004 some of the vineyards had organic certification, and of the three new producers it is Francis Boulard who have continued in that style.

 - Coopérative Vinicole l’Entraide is a cooperative La Neuville-aux-Larris.
 No information about number of members and so on.